 Section B.3.3.6 provides policies which encourage the effective screening of urban services and utilities from view and the public realm.
-As previously discussed within this Brief, all loading and servicing areas will be screened from the public realm by the proposed podium element.
-Through the detailed design review process, including Site Plan Control, the design team will work with City Staff to ensure technical infrastructure (such as utility boxes, if required) are appropriately located and screened so as to minimize any impact to the public realm.
+As previously discussed within this Brief, all loading and servicing areas will be screened from the public realm by moving them below-grade, within the P1 level and accessed through Block 4.